Digital Geographies Research Group (DGRG)

 Dissertations should normally be of first-class standard and nominated by Heads of Department or dissertation supervisors as appropriate.
 Departments should not submit more than one dissertation for consideration.

-Only dissertations submitted during this academic year (unless affected by the 2023 marking and assessment boycott) by students enrolled on an undergraduate degree programme at a university in Europe, and written in English, will be considered.
+Only dissertations submitted during this academic year by students enrolled on an undergraduate degree programme at a university in Europe**, and written in English, will be considered.
 This is not limited to being a part of a geography department, but the dissertation should meet the prize’s definition of digital geography research.